whimsicalraps/Just-Friends/Just-Type.md

 Trigger *channel* with velocity set by *level*

 Like Trigger but with added volume control.
 Velocity is scaled with volts, so try `V 5` / `5.0` for an output trigger of 5 volts.
-Channels remember their latest velocity setting and apply it regardless of TRIGGER origin (digital or physical).
+Channels remember their latest velocity setting and apply it regardless of whether the TRIGGER comes digitally or via CV.

 `chan`
 * channel to trigger